Edit

 • Incremental roll out of Phi Silica experimental releases.
 Following the final Phi Silica experimental release, the roll out will expand to signed apps to ensure that malware scans have been applied to applications with local model capabilities.

-• Provide a local AI model for content moderation that identifies and filters harmful content in both the input and AI-generated output of Phi Silica.
-This local content moderation model is based on the Azure AI Content Safety model for text moderation and provides similar performance.
+• Phi Silica provides a localized AI model that includes a Text Content Moderation API.
+This API identifies and filters potentially harmful content in both the input and AI-generated output.
+The local text content moderation model is based on the Azure AI Content Safety model for content moderation and provides similar performance.
+See Text Content Moderation with Windows Copilot Runtime for a description of severity level filter options and a code sample demonstrating how to implement these options.

 Important